steveukx/git-js/readme.md

 `.removeRemote(name, handlerFn)` removes the named remote

 `.revparse([options], handlerFn)` wraps git rev-parse.
 Primarily used to convert friendly commit references (ie branch names) to SHA1 hashes.
+Options should be an array of string options compatible with the [git rev-parse](http://git-scm.com/docs/git-rev-parse)

 `.status(handlerFn)` gets the status of the current repo